 The critical approach that was presented regarding the city's memory has no intention to act like an aphorism but wanted to bring out policies, tactics and strategies that use the past as a tool to shape the collective memory in the case of modernity, and to produce profit in the case of postmodernity.
 However, the "memories of the city" should not be considered a lost case.
 These memories should not be considered an object of management that construes national identities and acts as an instrument of division.
 It should also not be considered a manageable number that impacts the coffers of the few.
 The past is something to be shared.
 Although there is no wish to dictate what someone can do with such knowledge, there is the wish to not follow the practices that were used until today.
 The sharing of the past should bean on-going emancipatory procedure and a collective open to the future without "top-down" interventions.

-[*] According to Deleuze and Guattari, all “becoming is minoritarian and is a political affair” (Deleuze and Guatari 1987: 340).
-In the Western society where the dominant political subject is the white male, then the woman, the child (memory) and others are minorities and the “becoming-woman” and the “becoming-child” are potential paths of emancipation(deterritorialisation) from the majority, Patton, P. 2000.
+[*] According to Deleuze and Guattari, all bbecoming is minoritarian and is a political affairb (Deleuze and Guatari 1987: 340).
+In the Western society where the dominant political subject is the white male, then the woman, the child (memory) and others are minorities and the "becoming-woman" and the "becoming-child" are potential paths of emancipation(deterritorialisation) from the majority, Patton, P. 2000.
 Deleuze and the Political.
 London: Routledge.

 Konstantinos Athanasiou is a postdoc researcher of the Architectonic Department of Polytechnic School of Aristotle University of Thessaloniki.
 He is working as an architect in various archeological sites and research projects and has presented his work in many conferences around the world.